shubhgupta2018/uclgay/README.md

 ## What technical and ethical problems could there be in developing this tool?
 Potential technical and ethical problems with this project include obtaining enough responses to be statistically significant, obtaining a representative sample of the LGBTQ+ identifying undergraduate UCLA community, and accounting for individuals who are questioning their sexuality but do not yet feel comfortable identifying as part of the LGBTQ+ community.

+## What technology was used?
+We used HTML, CSS, and JavaScript for the development of the web app.
+We created the interactive map showing where students obtain PrEP using Leaflet, and we created the bar chart comparing the number of PrEP users vs non-PrEP users using Chart.js.
+Papaparse allows us to parse through the CSV formatted data we obtained using Google Forms and Google Sheets.